jeesung-ahn/jeesung-ahn.github.io/index.md

 ---
 <h1 class="h1" style="color: rgb(0,0,0)" id="activities"> Volunteer Activities </h1>

-I am a curious and collaborative scholar eager to solve real-world problems using scientific approaches.
-I am deeply passionate about communicating scientific insight into actionable outcomes in complex decision-making scenarios.
+I am deeply passionate about translating scientific insight into actionable outcomes in complex decision-making scenarios.
 To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about:

 - consultant at [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/) (Sept 2022~):<br />
 consulting a healthcare company on the market landscape for their novel cancer therapy.